Toast-arch/GTFO-WARDEN-MAPPER/README.md

 # GTFO-WARDEN-MAPPER

+### WHAT IS GTFO WARDEN MAPPER?

-GTFO WARDEN MAPPER is a GTFO log reading script meant for speedrunning.
+GTFO WARDEN MAPPER is a GTFO tool meant for speedrunning.
+It helps speedrunners optimize paths and mapping to reach optimal times on their runs without modifying the game in any way and thus it's use is authorized for GTFO speedrunning.

-It can be used with or without level specific packages that enhance log analyis and mapping output.

-Without level specific json files, the tool will extract and highlight cell and cargo zones, key zones and "ri", and much more directly into your terminal.
-If level specific json files are provided the tool can also create ID, PD, GLP, KEY, etc.. visual maps.

-Seed learning is WIP and experimental.
+This tool uses custom made packages for specific levels that enhance log analyis thanks to pre-mapped ressources and allow additional features such as visual maps and extra information to be displayed.
+These packages can be found in the packages/ sub folder where it is indicated which levels have a package.
+Levels without a package can still be analysed but to a lesser extent.

+As of version 1.3.1 (January 2023), GTFO WARDEN MAPPER uses a terminal to display output information and image files for generated maps.

+### HOW TO USE

+The following requirements assume that you are running on Windows and are using steam to play GFTO.

 REQUIREMENTS:
- - python3+
+- python3+ : you can install python 3.10 on the Microsoft store or on the python official website at https://www.python.org/downloads/windows/.
- - python PIL : install with "pip install pillow"
+- python PIL : to install a python package, open a terminal using the "cmd" or "powershell" windows application and use the command **pip install pillow**.
- - python opnecv (optional) : install with "pip install opencv-python"
+- python opnecv (optional) :  to install a python package, open a terminal using the "cmd" or "powershell" windows application and use the command **pip install opencv-python**.

+HOW TO DOWNLOAD:
+- You can directly download the zip archive with link: https://github.com/Toast-arch/GTFO-WARDEN-MAPPER/archive/refs/heads/main.zip
+- Or pull the repository using git with this link: https://github.com/Toast-arch/GTFO-WARDEN-MAPPER.git.

-HOW TO USE :
+HOW TO USE:
+- Open GTFO and start a level.
+- Open a terminal using the "cmd" windows application.
+- Navigate to the GTFO-WARDEN-MAPPER folder with the command **cd C:/Path/to/the/folder/GTFO-WARDEN-MAPPER**.
-- Run the script a couple seconds after the level has started (try again a couple seconds later still if no result or less than minimal number of valid IDs).
+- Run the python script with the command **python warden-mapper.py** a couple seconds after the level has started (if you run the script too early it may output incorrect or no information at all).
-- Go to the _GENERATED images for results if level specific package is available.
+- If a mapping package is available for the level you are playing, check for ZONE_XX_GENERATED.png images in the GTFO-WARDEN-MAPPER/ folder for visual maps.
-- Run the script with --help option for more info on optional arguments.
+- [Optional] Run the script with --help option for more info on optional arguments.

+RECOMMENDATIONS:
+- Download and install Visual Studio Code at https://code.visualstudio.com/download for simple visualization of generated images and ease of use of the terminal.

+### AVAILABLE PACKAGES

+- Finished:
+R1 : A1, B1, B2, C2
+R2 : C2
+R7 : C1

+- Work In Progress:
+R2 : A1, B1, B3, B4, D1, D2
+R7 : E1